 - Selective Lightness

-- Unnecessary Features
+- Unnecessary Features and Tools

 - Lack of Frame Options

-Afterlight 2 is User-Friendly
+Review of Afterlight 2

-While there are many choices available when choosing a photo editing app, the power and user-friendliness of Afterlight 2 make it one of the most popular iPhone apps.
-Editing is an essential process of photography, no matter the skill level of the photographer.
+While there are many choices available, the power and user-friendliness of this wonderful program make it one of the most popular iPhone apps.
+Post-processing is an essential process of photography, no matter the skill level of the photographer.

-Afterlight 2 has the ability to save edits and create filter presets.
-This unique feature is very helpful and cuts down on photo editing time.
+It has the ability to save edits and create filter presets.
+Filter presents are very helpful and cuts down on post-processing time.
 You can create a preset by saving a combination of edits.
-Then Afterlight 2 asks you to name and save the preset.
+Then the program asks you to name and save the preset.

-Included Preset Filters Save Time
+Included Preset Filters

-Afterlight 2 also contains helpful preset filters already built into the app.
-This original collection of presets are easy to locate from inside the menu.
+The program also contains helpful preset filters already built into the Afterlight app.
+This original collection of presets and filters are easy to locate from inside the menu.
 You may notice that they are set up in a similar fashion to the filters on Instagram.